 In 1980, Mary resumed her teaching career at Sacred Hearts of Jesus and Mary Catholic School.
 She started as a substitute, but before long was a full-time reading specialist.
 She helped along the students who otherwise would fall behind.
 It was her passion to teach reading, and she opened the world of books to many hundreds of children.
 Students came to Mrs. Hanneman for extra help in reading, math and other subjects.
 She sent them back with the skills and desire to learn.
 Her career at Sacred Hearts stretched nearly three decades.
 Even after retirement, Mary tutored students several days a week for many years.

-When her husband was dying of cancer in 2006 and 2007, he helped make his last wish come true.
+When her husband was dying of cancer in 2006 and 2007, she helped make his last wish come true.
 The couple donated four sections of beautiful stained-glass windows back to St. Mary’s Hospital in Madison, where they were incorporated into the design of a new wing of the hospital that opened in 2007.

 Her penultimate lessons were largely delivered in the silence of advancing dementia, which eventually crippled her ability to thinkclearly and communicate verbally.
 Yet she showed patience in this frustrating infirmity.
 If she could not form the words to say what was on her mind, she sighed deeply and simply said, “Oh, dear.”
 As illness struck its blows through a heart attack and repeated cardiac events, she rallied time and again to regain strength and show a smile.
 When hospice nurse Heidi leaned close and told Mary it was almost Christmas, she smiled and said, “I love Christmas.”

 Mary’s final and lasting lesson was delivered over days of speechless suffering.
 Her body conspired to drain her energy.
 Yet she trusted.
 She lay still.
 She prayed.
 During her final hour, she opened her eyes, lifted her head and looked intently — at something.
 She tried to speak, but words were not needed.
 The look of awe on her face explained it all: she had a glimpse of Heaven.
 All things wouldsoon be new.
 That realization was reflected on her face.
 It was her final gift.
 She spoke in deeds what words could not say:

 My work here is complete.
 My struggles were never in vain.
 Even in my brokenness, my trials fit in His design and served His redemptive plans.
 Watch!
 Hold fast to your Catholic faith — and you will one day follow me.

 Mary is survived by her children: David (Lisa) Hanneman of Naperville, Ill., Joe Hanneman of Sun Prairie, Margret Mary of DeForest, Amy Bozza of Woodstock, Ill.; and special niece, Laura (Doug) Curzon of New Berlin, Wis.
 She is further survived by nine grandchildren: Abby, Maggie and Charlie Hanneman; Stevie, Samantha and Ruby Hanneman; and Justin, Kyle and Claire Bozza.
-She leaves two sisters, Ruth (Tom) McShane and Joan (Dick) Haske, both of Cudahy.
+She leaves two sisters, Ruth (Tom) McShane and Joan (Dick) Haske, both of Cudahy; a sister-in-law, Elaine Hanneman of Minneapolis; and brother-in-law Gordon Wellman of Sun Prairie.
 She was preceded in death by her husband, her parents and eight brothers and sisters.